henryaj/blog-old/_posts/2016-10-19-two-gweilos-in-morocco.md

 ## _Retour_

 Marrakesh airport is dire.
 Getting airside takes an hour and ten minutes.
 Mobile boarding passes don't work, so we have to pick up paper ones.
 Security takes twenty minutes or so, and the liquids policy is variably enforced.
 (Hector is forced to surrender his sunscreen, but I get away with mine.)

-Passport control is a farce.
-Several flight destinations are called out and those passengers instructed to push their way to the front of the queue.
-We eventually get to the front.
-More people push past.
-We're eventually directed to a window with two officers.
-One officer disappears, mid-way through processing someone.
-The two in that queue eventually go ahead of us, then me, then Hector.
+There are blaring announcements every minute or so -- bring noise-cancelling headphones.

 Being home is strange, but nice.
 Comforting.
 Britain is a calmer place.
 Things work here.
 The sound of sirens is nice - in Morocco, you never hear sirens.
-And what a relief to be able to walk down the street unhassled...
+And such a relief to be able to walk down the street unhassled...